softalker/archetypes/void/README.md

 # Void Project Archetype
-Creates a void project with the specified dependency
+Creates a void project with one specific dependency